LaMarseillaise/Constitution-3/Constitution-3.md

 The restrictions above shall apply, with proportional enforcement, to immediate family members and close financial partners of officers, as defined by law.

-**(e) Enforcement and Oversight**

-Congress shall establish an independent **Ethics Authority**, administratively housed in the Judicial Branch or within a Judicial Ethics Board, with powers to:

-- Audit and certify blind trusts;
-- Investigate potential violations;
-- Impose administrative sanctions or refer matters for prosecution.

-**(f) Compensation**
+**(e) Compensation**

 The compensation of public officers may be adjusted by law to ensure that ethical service is not financially prohibitive, and to encourage qualified individuals to serve in the public interest.

+## Section 6: Ethics Tribunal

+There shall be an **Ethics Tribunal** composed of all former Supreme Court Justices who have completed their terms in good standing.
+This Tribunal shall have power to:

+- Audit and certify electoral integrity and blind trusts;
+- Arbitrate cases of misconduct by federal officers, elected representatives, Justices, Inspectors, or members of Executive Councils;
+- Review post-service restrictions and potential conflicts of interest;
+- Oversee ethical standards across the branches of government;
+- Impose administrative sanctions or remove officers.

+The People, as the sovereign source of authority, shall have standing to bring charges of misconduct against those whom they have elected.
+The House of Representatives, as the body closest to the People, may by simple majority vote recommend impeachment of a sitting Justice of the Supreme Court.

 # Article VIII - Continuity and Transition